Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 g.
 Impact Statement

 Impact statements are not considered when determining whether a policy violation occurred.
-Impact statements will only be considered by the Decision-maker after a determination that the Responding Party violated the Policy for the purpose of determining sanctions, corrective measures, and remedies.
+Impact statements will only be considered by the Decision-Maker after a determination that the Responding Party violated the Policy for the purpose of determining sanctions, additional measures, and remedies.

 The impact statement may be submitted to a Report and Response Manager or designee at any time in the process, provided that it is received no later than 5 days after the parties have been given notice of the opportunity to review the draft investigation report.
-The parties may submit a supplemental impact statement to the Decision-maker if there is a change in circumstances warranting an updated impact statement.
-The impact statements may be shared with the parties and may be redacted at the discretion of the Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator or designee, or in accordance with FERPA.
+The parties may submit a supplemental impact statement to the Decision-Maker if there is a change in circumstances warranting an updated impact statement.
+The impact statements may be shared with the parties and may be redacted at the discretion of the Associate Vice Chancellor/Title IX Coordinator or designee, or in accordance with FERPA.

-The Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator or designee may also consider impact statements from other individuals as appropriate based on the nature and facts of the circumstances and the extent to which the conduct at issue was directed at and created a hostile environment for other community members beyond the Reporting Party.
-The Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator or designee may limit the submission or use of impact statements.
+The Associate Vice Chancellor/Title IX Coordinator or designee may also consider impact statements from other individuals as appropriate based on the nature and facts of the circumstances and the extent to which the conduct at issue was directed at and created a hostile environment for other community members beyond the Reporting Party.
+The Associate Vice Chancellor/Title IX Coordinator or designee may limit the submission or use of impact statements.

 h.
 Review of Draft Investigation Report